-Page 1 – Panel 2 Ellen Baker, wife of Buddy Baker more commonly known as Animal Man.
-In the foreground is a Thanagarian Hawk helmet which harks back to Animal Man’s role in the Invasion from several years ago.
+Page 1 – Panel 2: Ellen Baker, wife of Buddy Baker more commonly known as Animal Man.
+In the foreground is a Thanagarian Hawk helmet which harks back to Animal Man’s role in the INVASION.
 Hovering just above it is one of Donna Troy’s travelspheres that were mentioned in the notes for the previous issue.

-Page 1 – Panels 5-6 Animal Man who, as his name and dialogue suggest, has a connection with the Red or the animal world (also called a morphogenetic field.)
+Page 1 – Panels 5 and 6: Animal Man who, as his name and dialogue suggest, has a connection with the Red or the animal world (also called a morphogenetic field.)
 This connection is malfunctioning.

-Pages 2-3 – Panel 1 The travelsphere transporting Animal Man to . . .
+Pages 2 and 3 – Panel 1: The travelsphere transporting Animal Man to . . .

-Pages 2-3 – Panel 2 . . .
-New Cronus, once the home of the Titans of Myth, now belonging to Donna Troy following the events of the Return Of Donna Troy.
+Pages 2 and 3 – Panel 2: . . .
+New Cronus, once the home of the Titans of Myth, now belonging to Donna Troy following the events of the RETURN OF DONNA TROY.

-Pages 2-3 – Panel 5 Cyborg of the Teen Titans, a long term member and friend of Donna’s.
+Pages 2 and 3 – Panel 5: Cyborg of the Teen Titans, a long term member and friend of Donna’s.

-Pages 2-3 – Panel 7 The main panel.
+Pages 2 and 3 – Panel 7: The main panel.
 Like the depictions of Olympus in Wonder Woman’s series, New Cronus is an Escher-like place where normal rules of geometry don’t apply.
-To my knowledge, this depiction of all things Olympian was developed by George Perez when he was writing/drawing the Wonder Woman series in the late 80’s.
+To my knowledge, this depiction of all things Olympian was developed by George Perez when he was writing/drawing the WONDER WOMAN series in the late 80’s.

 From the top down we have Cyborg and Animal Man; Starfire; Red Tornado; Donna Troy; Shift; Firestorm; Bumblebee; and, right at the bottom, Herald.

-Pages 2-3 – Panel 8 Airwave who travels on radio waves as well as being able to pick them up.
-He is currently receiving calls from the Rann-Thanagar War at the new centre of the universe.
+Pages 2 and 3 – Panel 8: Airwave who travels on radio waves as well as being able to pick them up.
+He is currently receiving calls from the RANN-THANAGAR WAR at the new centre of the universe.

-Pages 2-3 – Panel 9 GL Alan Scott, his daughter Jade and Shift attempt to ease Airwave’s pain.
+Pages 2 and 3 – Panel 9: GL Alan Scott, his daughter Jade and Shift attempt to ease Airwave’s pain.
 Shift is from The Outsiders and was created from a fragment of the hero Metamorpho.
 For a while, he thought himself to be Metamorpho until the Outsiders discovered his true nature.

-Pages 2-3 – Panel 11 Firestorm is a mixture of two people, Jason Rusch and – in this instance – his friend Mick Wong who is concerned less with saving the universe and more with checking out Starfire.
+Pages 2 and 3 – Panel 11: Firestorm is a mixture of two people, Jason Rusch and – in this instance – his friend Mick Wong who is concerned less with saving the universe and more with checking out Starfire.

-Pages 2-3 – Panel 12 No-one, not even Supergirl, can hear or see Mick so Firestorm spends a lot of time being asked who he’s talking to.
+Pages 2 and 3 – Panel 12: No-one, not even Supergirl, can hear or see Mick so Firestorm spends a lot of time being asked who he’s talking to.

-Pages 2-3 – Panel 14 Kal-L’s narration continues from the previous issue.
+Pages 2 and 3 – Panel 14: Kal-L’s narration continues from the previous issue.
 Here he mentions Supergirl’s heartbeat.

 Note the red skies in the background.

-Page 5 – Panel 5 Kal-L’s narration shows his return to the DCU proper, for the first time since Crisis.
+Page 5 – Panel 5: Kal-L’s narration shows his return to the DCU proper, for the first time since the Crisis.

 To the left of the panel is long-time Planet photographer, Jimmy Olsen.

-Page 8 – Panels 2-3 Clark refers to Batman’s line in the previous issue about Superman having last inspired people when he was dead.
+Page 8 – Panels 2 and 3: Clark refers to Batman’s line in the previous issue about Superman having last inspired people when he was dead.

-Page 8 – Panels 4-6 Despite wanting to stay with his wife, Superman knows he is needed during the Crisis.
+Page 8 – Panels 4 to 6: Despite wanting to stay with his wife, Superman knows he is needed during the Crisis.

-Page 9 – Panels 1-2 Gotham City where the heads of the Society are meeting.
+Page 9 – Panels 1 and 2: Gotham City where the heads of the Society are meeting.
 From left to right, on the screens, are Psycho Pirate, The Calculator and Lex Luthor.
 At the table are Deathstroke and Dr Psycho.

-Page 9 – Panel 3 On behalf of Luthor and the Society, The Calculator is attempting to discover who is behind the OMACs.
+Page 9 – Panel 3: On behalf of Luthor and the Society, The Calculator is attempting to discover who is behind the OMACs.
 Calculator is surrounded by screens, many of which show villains.
-In the top left (slightly hidden by the speech bubble) is Cyborgirl; the main screens from left to right show Psycho Pirate; Luthor; Ultivac and Mr Poseidon (the robot and a small man on his shoulder); and Sivana; bottom left shows Cliff Carmichael and the digital version of the Thinker; going round the desk, the next screen shows two Firestorm villains, Bug and Byte; the last shows a smiling man whose identity is unknown; and bottom right is Colonel Computron.
+In the top left (slightly hidden by the speech bubble) is Cyborgirl; the main screens from left to right show Psycho Pirate; Luthor; Ultivac and Mr Poseidon (the robot and a small man on his shoulder); and Sivana; bottom left shows Cliff Carmichael and the digital version of the Thinker; going round the desk, the next screen shows two Firestorm villains, Bug and Byte; the last shows Gearhead; and bottom right is Colonel Computron.